SmartThingsCommunity/edge-cli-plugin/README.md

   PROJECTDIRECTORY  [default: .] directory containing project to upload

 OPTIONS
   -I, --install                    prompt for hub to install to after assigning it to the channel, implies --assign if
                                    --assign or --channel not included

+  -O, --organization=organization  The organization ID to use for this command

   -a, --assign                     prompt for a channel to assign the driver to after upload

   -b, --build-only=build-only      save package to specified zip file but skip upload

   -h, --help                       show CLI help

   -j, --json                       use JSON format of input and/or output

   -o, --output=output              specify output file

   -p, --profile=profile            [default: default] configuration profile

   -t, --token=token                the auth token to use

   -u, --upload=upload              upload zip file previously built with --build flag

   -y, --yaml                       use YAML format of input and/or output

   --channel=channel                automatically assign driver to specified channel after upload

   --compact                        use compact table format with no lines between body rows

   --expanded                       use expanded table format with a line between each body row

-  --hub=hub                    automatically install driver to specified hub, implies --assign if --assign or --channel
+  --hub=hub                        automatically install driver to specified hub, implies --assign if --assign or
-                               not included
+                                   --channel not included

   --indent=indent                  specify indentation for formatting JSON or YAML output

   --language=language              ISO language code or "NONE" to not specify a language.
 Defaults to the OS locale

 EXAMPLE
   # build and upload driver found in current directory: